 Managing Behavioral Issues

-General behavioral issues in children are the most common challenges of parents.
+General behavioral issues in children are the most common challenges for parents.
 A coach can provide strategies for parents to communicate better with their kids and teach them the importance of discipline.

 Addressing Transitions